 There’s a lot of technical language in Collins and Cox’s paper, but we’ll try to simplify their results in terms us laypeople understand.
 Basically, people who play video games exhibit three traits that display greater resilience in the face of stress than their non-video-game-playing counterparts.

 - They don’t have as great a need to recover from stressful work environments, which implies they experience less stress, and therefore anxiety, in those environments.

 - Their work life negatively interferes with their home life less than people who don’t play games.
 Put differently, their work life actually influences their home life in a positive way.

 - They recover from stress more effectively.

-Companies like Be Structured Technology Group can provide technology solutions that your life less stressful when your computer isn’t working.
+Companies can provide technology solutions that your life less stressful when your computer isn’t working.
 It seems video games might reduce that stress even outside the office.

 These are powerful findings.
 If games can mitigate stress, which is one cause of anxiety, they can help relieve anxiety itself.

 10 Best Mobile Games to Help with Anxiety

 Mobile games take many different approaches to stress and anxiety relief.
 Some stimulate the brain in pleasant, repetitive ways.
 Others operate in a more purely soothing way.